sachasayan/minstrel/mock-projects/Western 3.md

 "You'll pay for this, stranger!" he roared, leveling his rifle.

 The Stranger stood his ground, his eyes fixed on Coyote Jack.
-The showdown was about to begin.,
+The showdown was about to begin.
-----Chapter-4.md
+----Chapter-4
 # Chapter 4: Sarah Helps The Stranger

 The echoes of the gunfight faded as Coyote Jack lay motionless on the dusty ground.
 The Stranger holstered his revolver, assessing the scene.
 He was wounded, nothing life-threatening, but he needed to tend to it.
 As he began to gather his things, he heard footsteps approaching.